-Today were welcoming you to the eastern Europe, an apartment situated in the capital of Lithuania – Vilnius.
-I don’t think I’m being biased here, but I really think there’s a lot of very talented designers in Lithuania, or maybe it’s because I sympathize with a similar interior style that’s popular in Lithuanian interiors.
-My nation tends to like a sharp modern, scandinavian/modern or sophisticated classic interiors.
-You can rarely find an apartment with crazy, or colourful design details, because the lifestyle in Lithuania is more reserved and people tend to turn to serene neutrals or muted pastels and this interior perfectly captures the essence of that feeling.
-This apartment is as usual here – not very spacious, so the designer Normundas had to think creatively to fit all that’s required into the space while making it look aesthetically pleasing to the eye and also ergonomically planned.
+Today we’re welcoming you to eastern Europe, an apartment situated in the capital of Lithuania – Vilnius.
+I don’t think I’m being biased here, but I think there’s a lot of very talented designers in Lithuania, or maybe it’s because I sympathize with a similar interior style that’s popular in Lithuanian interiors.
+My nation tends to like a sharp modern, Scandinavian/modern, or sophisticated classic interiors.
+You can rarely find an apartment with crazy, or colorful design details because the lifestyle in Lithuania is more reserved and people tend to turn to serene neutrals or muted pastels and this interior perfectly captures the essence of that feeling.
+This apartment is as usual here – not very spacious, so the designer Normundas had to think creatively to fit all that’s required into space while making it look aesthetically pleasing to the eye and also ergonomically planned.

 Interior Design by Normundas Vilkas | Photography by Augis Narmontas, Dovaldė Butėnaitė